lukasz-glen/hashless-tokens/README.md

 2. Beta.
 Externally, 160 bits length spender address is mapped to 48 bits length id.
 Externally with Address Registry Contract.
 3. Gamma.
 To support allowances in storage, the spender address is cut to 90 high bits.
+4. Delta.
+The same as Beta but with storage layout managed with virtual functions, seems to be more flexible.

 ## Address Registry Contract